rails-girls-summer-of-code/summer-of-code/guide/projects.md

 * It’ll take some time for you to to get acquainted with the program, the organizers and the core team (onboarding).
 * You’ll invest some time at the beginning of the project to help your team get set up.
 Especially for more challenging projects, this can take quite a bit of time.
-* You should be available via email and chat from July 1st to September 30th.
+* You should be available via email and chat from July 1st to September 30th (or for the period the team decides to participate).
 * Over the course of the program, you’ll spend about 1–3 hours per week answering student questions and emails.
 * Twice a month you will be expected to participate in a call which takes approximately 1h.

 <h3 id="q4">Why should I submit my project?</h3>